 FIG members can select to be involved in one or more of the following working groups.
 Membership in a working group is not a FIG membership requirement, but provides an opportunity to collaborate with other FIG members on specific activities and projects.
 A working group term of commitment is one year, beginning May 1 and ending April 30 of the following year.
 This corresponds to the timeframe for a working group’s Annual Work Plan.
-The first term of commitment is May 1, 2015 to April 30, 2016.

 Working Group Descriptions

 Education Working Group – The purpose of this working group is to share and promote educational, pedagogical, skill building and professional development resources for students, educators and professional planners.
 Resources are geared towards those currently studying, teaching or working in the area of food systems planning, as well as those interested in incorporating food systems planning into their research, teaching or professional practice.
 (Megan Bucknum, Coordinator)

 Policy Working Group– The purpose of this working group is to (1) share resources related to local and regional policy development to create healthy food systems (such as serving on local, regional or state food policy councils, including food systems in comprehensive and sustainability plans, etc.), and (2) advocate for local and regional food systems planning issues within state and federal policy.
 (Marcia Caton Campbell, Coordinator)